PPRaspberryPi/cube/README.md

 ## Inputs library

-The default inputs library only returns the game which was plugged in first when using get_gamepad().
-Since we use two gamepads, we had to edit the library a bit to make it working flawlessly.
+The default inputs library only returns the gamepad which was plugged in first when using get_gamepad().
+Since we're using two gamepads, we had to edit the library a bit.

 You have to navigate to the library's location (depends if you have installed the libarary user/system wide) and edit the file ```inputs.py```.
 Go to the very bottom of the file (you can ignore everything else) and edit the